suyog-dahal/kubecheat/README.md

 1. kubectl get validatingwebhookconfigurations
 2. kubectl delete validatingwebhookconfigurations [configuration-name]
 ```
 # Routing the external comming traffic to multiple worker nodes in Ingress controller
 ```
-ExternalTrafficPolicy is required in Ingress controller service for routing the ingress traffic to the module.
+ExternalTrafficPolicy is required in "Ingress controller service" for routing the ingress traffic to the module.
 Example
    externalIPs:
     - 213.23.12.42